DETAILED ACTION

 …; and

-Ajami does not teach “receiving a trigger frame to solicit a response frame from the second AP device,” as further recited in the claim.
+Ajami does not disclose “the processor is further configured to cause the first AP device to … receive a trigger frame to solicit a response frame,” as further recited in the claim.
 Lu remedies this and teaches that during a TWT service period, a trigger frame may be received/generated by the processor of the AP that initiates a solicitation of a response from another AP device.
 Lu, ¶¶171, 174, Fig. 12, AP 1 generates/sends the Multi-AP trigger frame to AP2, which causes AP2 to generate a DL PPDU, which then causes STA1-1 to send back an ACK to AP2, which finally results in AP2 sending the ACK (“a response frame”) to AP1; alternatively, as shown in Fig. 12, AP1 may receive a trigger frame from AP2, send a DL PPDU to STA1-1, which causes STA1-1 to send back an ACK to AP2, which finally results in AP2 sending the ACK (“a response frame”) to AP1.

 It is noted that Lu does not make clear with respect to Fig. 12 if the ACK message is only sent to AP2 and then forwarded to AP1 from STA1-1, or if STA1-1 sends both AP1 and AP2 an ACK message.
 However, one of ordinary skill in the art before the effective filing date of the claimed invention would understand that these are the only two options for sending an ACK message based on the description in Lu, and both achieve the same desired result of sending a response (ACK) frame to an AP that has transmitted downlink data.
 In other words, it would have been obvious to try either option and achieve the same predictable result.
 See MPEP § 2143, subsection I.E. Moreover, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Ajami to send trigger frames from a first AP device to a second AP device to solicit a response frame, as in Lu, to effectuate coordinated joint transmission to “transmission of delay sensitive service data.”
 See Lu, ¶174.